How To CAT

 Below the CATarget fields is Reference Name.
 This refers to the name of the Value on the target that should be referenced.
 There is a drop down next to the Reference Name field that will contain names of Values that have been used in the project to make it less likely there is a typo.

 Typically, when using a Value field as a reference, the target should have a Value Holder component.
 If it does not, or if the Value Holder doesn’t have the specified Value, CAT will attempt to find a Unity component on the target which has a field matching the Reference Name.
 If the type of the field is correct (i.e. text, number, etc), the value of that field will be used.
 This is done as part of CAT’s databinding engine and the value will always match that on the component it references.
+You can also use dot notation to drill down to sub-values.
+For example: position.x will reference the X component of the target’s position.
 Back to the Value Holder component, though:

 This component can be added to existing Game Objects using the Add Component button in Unity as normal.
 Often, this will be added to Game Objects with State Machines on them, but it is possible to have a Value Holder without a State Machine.